siquick/web-agent/README.md

 ### Notes

 - Model traffic routes through whichever provider/model pair you set in `WEB_AGENT_PROVIDERS` / `WEB_AGENT_MODELS`.
-By default the service targets OpenRouter’s `qwen/qwen3-32b`.
+The built-in defaults favour Hugging Face’s GPT-OSS 120B (Groq backend) when available.
-- Reflection is constrained to a single additional turn to limit token and cost overhead.
-Tune `max_reflection_rounds` on `ToolUseAgent` if you need deeper self-critique.
+- Reflection currently performs at most one extra pass; adjust `max_reflection_rounds` on `ToolUseAgent` if you need deeper audits.
+- Tool outputs are truncated (token and character caps) before being sent back to the LLM to avoid `413 Request Entity Too Large` responses.
 - Summaries are only generated after a minimum conversation length to save tokens on short interactions.